Portugal Real Estate: A Guide for Expats

-Portugal is one of the top-rated destinations for expats and tourists.
-This is because it has pristine beaches, a hospitable community, and a fantastic year-round climate.
+Portugal is one of the top-rated destinations for expats and tourists, thanks to its pristine beaches, the hospitable community, and a fantastic year-round climate.
 Whether for work, relocation, or retirement, Portugal has been a second home to many expats over the years.
 For all these reasons, investment in real estate market in Portugal is at an all-time-high.
 Let’s dive in and explore further!

-Yes, they can.
-As a matter of fact, the Portuguese government encourages foreigners to buy property there.
-There is minimal restriction on foreigners who want to buy a home in Portugal, note that there is almost no restriction for you to do so.
+Yes, they can!
+As a matter of fact, the Portuguese government encourages foreigners to buy property in the country.
+If you’re planning to buy a home in Portugal, note that there is almost no restriction for you to do so.

 When talking about property, we believe it’s beneficial to give a quick insight on Portugal Golden Visa.
-The Portugal Golden Visa is a residency by investment program which grants the investor permanent residence in Portugal and may lead to citizenship.
+The Portugal Golden Visa is a residency by investment program which grants investors permanent residence in Portugal and is an easy path to citizenship.
 If you wish to learn more about this program, you can read our Portugal Golden Visa Guide.